wallyatgithub/h2loadrunner/README.md

   5. Lua script support.
      With lua script, user can customize every header and the payload of the request to be sent.

-  6. Both command line interface and JSON based configuration.
-     With JSON configuration, user can build the test scenario with a GUI editor.
+  6. JSON based configuration; user can build complex test scenarios with a simple GUI editor.

   7. Dynamic report of the test, dynamic change of the RPS. h2loadrunner prints the test statistics every second; it also supports dynamic change of RPS.